chef/chef-web-docs/chef_master/source/resource_apt_repository.rst

 ``repo_name``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   The name of the repository to configure, if it differs from the name of the resource block.
+   An optional property to set the repository name if it differs from the resource block's name.
 The value of this setting must not contain spaces.

    *New in Chef Client 14.1.*